Oops! You Cheated Again….

 If you are feeling low energy focus on getting your workout started.
 Tell yourself that you only have to do your cardio for 10 minutes rather than focusing on 30-45.
 I’m willing to bet that once you are warmed up and going you will go longer than your planned 10 minutes!

 The most important message for you to take from this is article is this.
 Don’t give up!
 Don’t dwell on the past.
 Maybe you cheated on your nutrition plan, skipped some workouts, or maybe you have had a serious lapse in your healthy behaviors.
 Beating yourself up isn’t the answer and it isn’t going to get you any closer to achieving your fitness goals.
 What will help you is to start fresh, focus on the present and the future.
-What can you today in order to get you one step closer to achieving fitness success?
+What can you today that will take you closer to, rather than further away from your goals?